Services for Full-Time Students

 Health Care Services for Students

-UHS provides a full range of primary health care services, including the treatment of illnesses and injuries, women’s health care, management of ongoing medical problems, and advice and treatment for any health concern.
+UHS provides a full range of primary health care services, including the treatment of illnesses and injuries, GYN care, management of ongoing medical problems, and advice and treatment for any health concern.
 Prevention of illness is a major focus of the care provided at UHS.
 During your visit to UHS, your primary care provider will help you learn to manage your health care needs.

 The Student Health Program, which includes the mandatory health fee and the UR Student Health Insurance Plan (Aetna), covers many of the services listed below.
-If you are your own insurance plan, it is a good idea to verify your coverage with your insurance company before receiving services that are not covered by the mandatory health fee.
+If you are covered under your own insurance plan, it is a good idea to verify your coverage with your insurance company before receiving services that are not covered by the mandatory health fee.

 Counseling at the University Counseling Center